US Fed officials see inflation fight as broadly on track

 (MENAFN- AFP)

-The US appears on track to hit its long-term target of two percent inflation despite a recent uptick, three federal Reserve officials said Monday, with one indicating tentative support for another rate cut this month.
+The US appears on track to hit its long-term target of two percent inflation despite a recent uptick, two federal Reserve officials said Monday, with one indicating support for another rate cut this month.

 The US central bank has been on a journey since the COVID-19 pandemic, hiking interest rates to a two-decade high and holding them there in order to tame a surge in inflation, before starting to dial back rates in recent months.